donomii/Quon/README.md

 ### Unicode

-Quonverter does not support unicode.
-I rely on the underlying programming language for string support, so if that language does not have unicode support, then quonverter can't have it either.
-Worse, quonverter cannot detect unicode, so instead it silently corrupts the string and gets confused.
+Quon does not support unicode.
+I rely on the underlying programming language for string support, so if that language does not have unicode support, then Quon can't have it either.
+Worse, Quon cannot detect unicode, so instead it silently corrupts the string and gets confused.
 If your compile starts failing and the code looks ok, check for unicode characters.

 ### Garbage collection

 There is currently no built-in garbage collector, so any program compiled to C will run out of memory if it runs for long enough.
-If the target language has a garbage collector, then memory will be reclaimed as usual.
+The other target languages have garbage collectors, so memory will be reclaimed as usual.

 ## Demo